wbcmedia/wbcmedia.github.io/2026/draft.md

 (Cardboard oven, smoke, at end, PPE to remove it, put onto trolley, wheeled FOC)

+**_Mrs Buttermuffin_** : Well of course I'm going to bake a cake.
+My cakes are fabulous, now you can help me with the ingredients.
+Eggs... thank you, flour... butter... jam... sausages...

+**_Freddie_** : Mrs B, are you sure you want to go to all this trouble, I mean, what if no one is in the mood for cake.

+**_Mrs Buttermuffin_** : Not in the mood for cake.
+Who on earth wouldn't be in the mood for a slice of my delicious cake?
+Now, tabasco sauce, sugar, 2 tins of tuna...
+Freddie, would you go and turn the mixer on...

+- Freddie goes off stage
+- We hear the sound of a cement mixer starting up
+- Mrs B shouts to Freddie

+**_Mrs Buttermuffin_** : 3 buckets of sugar, one of cement Freddie.

+- We hear stuff being thrown into the mixer and a slop, slop sound

+**_Mrs Buttermuffin_** : Now then, will minced beef make it a bit too rich?
+Oh why not, life's too short.
+Oh!
+I nearly forgot... cream.
+Mrs Tripps, would you fetch some cream?

+- Mrs Tripps shuffles off
+- Candice arrives
-Anyway I've come to make sure you're all making the food right 'n that

-**_Candice_** : Where d'ya get your eyebrows done babe?
-They are amazin'
+**_Candice_** : Hiya babes, Gid sent me to make sure you doin' all the food right and whatnot, he...
+Woah!
+Where d'ya get your eyebrows done babe?
+They are a-maze-ing

 **_Mrs Buttermuffin_** : My eye...?
 I, I, don't know what you mean...

-**_Candice_** : Oh babes, they are the bestest, Gideon has said I can open a salon here once he's inherited the hall, and I am TOTALLY gonna do those brows at my new place.
+**_Candice_** : Oh babes, they are the best-est. Gideon's said I can open a salon here once he's inherited the hall, and I am TOTALLY gonna do those brows at my new place.

+- Freddie returns carrying heavy builders buckets

-**_Mrs Buttermuffin_** : Oh, dear, I'm afraid Lord Naff has bequeathed everything to Me and Freddie.
+**_Mrs Buttermuffin_** : Gideon, inheriting...?
+Oh, dear, I'm afraid Lord Naff has bequeathed everything to Me and Freddie.
 Everything.
 Oh I'm so sorry love, I'm afraid you've had a wasted journey.

 **_Candice_** : He left it all to you two???!!!